 If you decide to dismiss the employee during the probation period:

 This is prohibited.
 To hire an employee on a fixed-term contract, there must be a genuine reason for the job to only last a certain period of time — like seasonal work or cover for parental leave.
 Read more about fixed-term contracts.

-If there’s a problem during a trial or probation period, you and your employee can get help from the Ministry of Business, Innovation and Employment’ s (MBIE) Mediation service.
-Mediation services are free and private.
+If there’s a problem during a trial or probation period, you and your employee can get help from Employment Mediation Services.
+Their service is free, private and confidential.
 They can help you:

 Mediation can be:

 To discuss whether mediation might help you resolve a dispute, call 0800 20 90 20.